 As a consequence, we feel much better about our use and consumption of sentient individuals as commodities and resources; we feel comforted by the soothing assurances that our donations mean we’re doing all we can; any uneasy conscience we might have had is soothed and quieted.

 However, when we allow ourselves to imagine for even a moment that the practice of bringing sentient individuals – mothers, fathers, children with the same emotional range as ourselves – into the world for the sole purpose of using them as unnecessary commodities and resources is, or ever CAN be, anything other than an inherently violent and obscene bloodbath, speaking from experience, we are completely bypassing every shred of our common sense.

 The slaughterhouse queues and the death trucks, the ‘milking parlours’ and the chicken sheds still echo with the screams and the whimpers of those whose only crime is not being human.
-But we, having checked out the ‘welfare approved’ labels and clicked the ‘donate’ buttons, bask in the cosy glow of self-satisfied conscientiousness as we collect pints of horror and vacuum packs of dismembered bodies off the supermarket shelves.
+But we, having checked out the ‘welfare approved’ labels and clicked the ‘donate’ buttons, bask in the cosy glow of self-satisfaction as we collect pints of horror and vacuum packs of dismembered bodies off the supermarket shelves.

 The thing we must focus on is that none of our use of other individuals is necessary; not for them, not for us, not for the planet.
 Our fight is not for better treatment of our victims, our fight is to teach other humans that we have no need for victims in the first place.